Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 26 November 2024 05.25.47 UTC
+- WIB: Selasa, 26 November 2024 06.24.52 UTC
-- WITA: Selasa, 26 November 2024 06.25.47 UTC
+- WITA: Selasa, 26 November 2024 07.24.52 UTC
-- WIT: Selasa, 26 November 2024 07.25.47 UTC
+- WIT: Selasa, 26 November 2024 08.24.52 UTC

 Kutipan Inspiratif:
-"There are three principal means of acquiring knowledge... observation of nature, reflection, and experimentation.
-Observation collects facts; reflection combines them; experimentation verifies the result of that combination."
+"Take chances, make mistakes.
+That's how you grow.
+Pain nourishes your courage.
+You have to fail in order to practice being brave."

-Kategori: nature
+Kategori: motivational